happihound/MiniMapPlotting/README.md

 You don't need to use our code for the cropping, but it is provided as a convenience.

+**Step Two**

+In order to use the program, you must run mapDataPacker.py to generate the baked keypoints.
+You only need to do this once, but it could take as long as an hour to complete.
+You can run the mapDataPacker with the following command:

+    python mapDataPacker.py -mapName=<MAPNAME> -ratio=<RATIO>

+Where:

+*   `<MAPNAME>` is the name of the map you want to use.
+The valid names are 'KC', 'WE', 'OLY', 'SP', 'BM'.
+*   `<RATIO>` is the aspect ratio of the map.
+The valid ratios are '4by3', '16by9', '16by10'.

+**Step Three**

+You can run the MiniMap Plotter with the following command:

+    python miniMapPlotter.py -mapName=<MAPNAME> -ratio=<RATIO>

+Where:

+*   `<MAPNAME>` is the name of the map you want to use.
+The valid names are 'KC', 'WE', 'OLY', 'SP', 'BM'.
+*   `<RATIO>` (optional) is the aspect ratio of the map.
+The valid ratios are '4by3' (default), '16by9', '16by10'.

 Example
 -------

 Here is an example of how to run the program with the map named 'WE' and the ratio '4by3':

+    python extractMiniMap.py -ratio=4by3

+    python mapDataPacker.py -mapName=WE -ratio=4by3

     python miniMapPlotter.py -mapName=WE -ratio=4by3